Preparing Your Plumbing for Winter in San Diego

 - Strange smells from drains (ice can trap sewer gases)

-If you suspect a frozen pipe, do NOT try to thaw it with an open flame.
+If you suspect a frozen pipe, do NOT try to thaw it with a torch or open flame — this can cause a fire or crack the pipe.
 Use a hair dryer, heating pad, or towels soaked in hot water.
 Better yet, call a professional.
 Frozen pipes can burst when thawed if not handled properly.

-Schedule a winter plumbing inspection and protect your home from cold weather damage.
-Serving all of San Diego County.
+Schedule a winter plumbing inspection or call us 24/7 for emergency service.
+Serving Chula Vista, Eastlake, Otay Ranch, and all of San Diego County.

 Call (619) 289-0874